Sydney Cople Ph.D.

 My Approach

 It’s essential to me that I create a comfortable space for my clients.
 Initially, I aim to work at a pace that suits each person’s needs and comfort level, while also challenging individuals in ways that support growth and change.
 I believe it’s critical to gain an understanding of each individual’s experiences and needs before jumping in with solutions.
-That’s why I spend time getting to know each person first before providing gentle guidance, encouragement, and a fresh perspective to help them identify solutions to their problems that align with their goals and values.

 Finally, my personal and professional experiences allow me to hold compassion for all parents and the struggle and uncertainty inherent to raising children.
 Parenting is not an easy job, and I believe asking for help and support shows great strength.
 As such, my approach in supporting parents aims to be non-judgmental and encouraging, with the belief that parents seeking help are wanting the best for their child.